Bookipi-Group/bookipi-agent-cli-release/README.md

-# Bookipi Agent CLI
+# Bookipi CLI

-**Bookie** is Bookipi's AI assistant: invoices, payments, expenses, customers, contracts, reports, and daily automations — all through conversation.
+**Bookipi CLI** brings your Bookipi account to Claude: invoices, payments, expenses, customers, contracts, reports, and daily automations — all through conversation.

 You don't run commands.
 You talk to Claude in Cowork, Claude Desktop, or Claude Code, and Claude does the work.
 This guide shows you how to set that up.